isomerpages/nea-cfhp/_about/Terms & Conditions.md

 <p><strong>Eligibility</strong>
 </p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Households* whose registered address
-is an eligible Housing Development Board (HDB) flat (“Voucher-Holder”) will be provided with one set of $300 digital Climate Vouchers which can be claimed by logging in to RedeemSG via Singpass.</p>
+is an eligible Housing Development Board (HDB) flat and residing at the HDB flat (“Voucher-Holder”) will be provided with one set of $300 digital Climate Vouchers which can be claimed by logging in to RedeemSG via Singpass.</p>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Only one member from each eligible household*
 shall claim the Climate Vouchers (“Voucher-Holder”) for his/her valid registered address during the programme period.